Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-09.md

   - Style the input element
   - Style the button
 - Style the images.
 Here are two ideas to try:
-  - Style the images using Flex box
+  - Style the images using Flexbox
   - Flex direction row
   - Flex wrap wrap
   - Style the images using CSS Grid
-    - Set the grid Tempalte Columns to a number of columns 6 might be a good place to start
+  - Set the grid Template Columns to a number of columns, 6 might be a good place to start

 ## After Class